vk1996/COVID19_DETECTION_FROM_XRAY/ReadMe.md

 The jupyter notebook covid19_classifcation.ipynb consists of all steps to train , test model

+### Known Issues ###

+As previously said this a research project and covid19 data is sparse , the results can be unreliable.

 ### ToDo ###
 Collect more covid19 data.